GIScience/openpoiservice/README.md

 Openpoiservice (ops) is a flask application which hosts a highly customizable points of interest database derived from OpenStreetMap.org data.

+> OpenStreetMap [tags](https://wiki.openstreetmap.org/wiki/Tags) consisting of a key and value describe specific features of
+> map elements (nodes, ways, or relations) or changesets.
+Both items are free format text fields, but often represent numeric
+> or other structured items.

+This service makes use of OSM tags by grouping them into certain categories.
+If it picks up a node tagged with one of the osm key's defined in `categories.yml` it will import this point of interest with additional tags which may be defined in `ops_settings.yml`.
+Any additional tag, for instance `wheelchair` may then be used to query the service via the API.

 [![Build Status](https://travis-ci.org/realpython/flask-skeleton.svg?branch=master)](https://travis-ci.org/realpython/flask-skeleton)

 ## Quick Start